A PhD Program Focused on Your Success

 - Drug and Medical Device Regulation (3 Cr).

 - Technology Ventures: From Concept to Commercialization (3 Cr).

 - 10 credits (3-4 courses) of electives from any graduate-level course at UO or OSU.

 - Participation in Impact Week, Poster Workshop and participation in Oregon Bioengineering Symposium during first and second year (1 Cr).

 - Ethical Considerations in Research and Innovation (1 Cr).

 - Writing for Impact (1 Cr).

 - Grant writing and fellowship application workshop (1 Cr).

-Students with a variety of STEM and quantitative-based backgrounds are well positioned to succeed in bioengineering and are encouraged to consider applying.
+Students with a variety of STEM and quantitative backgrounds are well positioned to succeed and are encouraged to consider applying.
 Examples include all engineering fields, biology, chemistry, physics and biophysics.
-We welcome all students irrespective of background, race, ethnicity, abilities, culture, religion, sexual orientation, gender, or socioeconomic status.
+Prior experience in bioengineering is not necessary but is an advantage.

-Competitive applicants have previous experience in academic or industry research, or project-based coursework experience; strong math and quantitative skills; and upper division undergraduate coursework in multi-variate calculus, differential equations, biology, general chemistry.
-Prior experience in bioengineering is not necessary, but is an advantage.
+Competitive applicants have previous experience in academic or industry research, or project-based coursework experience; strong math and quantitative skills; and undergraduate coursework in multi-variate calculus, differential equations, biology, general chemistry.
 Please note that these are recommendations; we are happy to answer questions about your competitiveness for this program as all students bring different experiences.
 For questions regarding the program or application process, please contact firstname.lastname@example.org.